TomasHubelbauer/puppeteer-bazos-cz-scraper/README.md

 - `npm start -- -h` for the program help
 - `npm start -- search -h` for the `search` command help

-You can add `--record` to have the script produce `trace.json` with embedded screenshots and then generate an animation from them using `npm run screenshot`.
+You can add `--record` to have the script produce the `screenshot.gif` animation.

 ## To-Do